 Effect of Implied Consent Rules

-All Florida drivers are subject to implied consent rules that require a blood or urine test after being pulled over on suspicion of drunk driving.
-If you refuse to submit to a test, your CDL will be suspended for 12 months even if the DUI charges are later dropped.
-If you refuse a test in a second incident, your CDL will be suspended permanently.
+All Florida drivers are subject to implied consent rules, which require a blood or urine test after being pulled over on suspicion of drunk driving.
+For a commercial driver, refusing this test is an automatic one-year suspension of your CDL, even if the DUI charges are later dropped.
+A second refusal results in a permanent CDL suspension.

 Potential Penalties